 Nyamweya is a columnist with a Kenyan print media.He is also a freelance writer with various online and offline media platforms

-In Nairobi Kenya, parents no longer have to worry leaving their children with maids, thanks to the CCTV services offered by one, Linus Ongosi.
+In Nairobi Kenya, parents no longer have to worry about leaving their children with maids, thanks to the CCTV services offered by one, Linus Ongosi.

-The former presidential security officer attached to state house has tapped his experience in matters security surveillance not only to make some money while enjoying his retirement but also to offer unique security services to his customers.
+The former presidential security officer attached to state house has tapped his experience in matters security surveillance not only to make some money while enjoying his retirement but also to offer unique security services and consultancy to his customers.

 Linus Ongosi is the director of Limaon Security, which offers security for both individuals and companies.